KeithSloan/PressureClickBarometer/README.md

 **python /home/pi/PressureClickBarometer/LogSensor.py**

-Once you are happy it is workinhg okay ctrl-C and this time run
+Once you are happy it is working okay ctrl-C and this time run

 **python /home/pi/PressureClickBarometer/LogSensor.py > /dev/null &**